foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/cleanup.md

 ### Open in Explorer

 * Right-click the ***Overwrite*** and select **Open in Explorer**.
-* Navigate to `SKSE\Plugins` which contains files for Keyboard Shortcuts Fix, and Fuz Ro D’oh.
+* Navigate to `SKSE\Plugins` which contains files for Keyboard Shortcuts Fix and Fuz Ro D’oh.
-* Drag the window to the side or your second monitor.

 ### Keyboard Shortcuts Fix